List of Still Game characters: Other characters

 Albert "Bert" Findlay (2003) Played by Brian Pettifer.
 A friend of Jack and Victor's.
 He is depressed because his wife, Annie, has died.
 Jack and Victor being widows themselves try to help their friend and prevent him from committing suicide, as they spot several signs in his pattern of behaviour of an impending suicide.
 He ends up having an affair with Mrs Begg.

 Stewart Anderson (2003) Played by Alec Heggie - A Craiglang resident.
 Stewart is said by Jack and Victor to have been severely depressed.
 That was before Stewart starting taking an American drug for depression.
 Now he has the energy of a teenager and is the complete opposite of his former self.
 Stewart recommends the drugs to Jack and Victor.

 Martin (2003) - Played by Tom Urie - Plays a local Craiglang resident in episode "Brief".
 He argues with his mother as she never bought any Snowballs for him.
 He yells: "Ya stupid old cow!" which results in an impatient Jack and Victor outside a bus stop to mock him.

 Vince Gallagher (2003) Played by David Hayman - The local mobile snack bar owner, Vince used to run the canteen at Yarrows where Winston worked, but he was very unhygienic.
 He made a stew, which caused Winston and hundreds of other men to have food poisoning.
 Vince was sacked but, years later, Winston confronted him and saw that he was running a mobile snack bar.
 Vince claimed that he had changed his ways but Winston does not trust him.
 Vince proves that he is immaculate and the builders are satisfied with his food.
 At the same time, Navid is away in India for his brother's funeral and Jack and Victor are running the shop in his absence.
 Winston takes advantage of this and along with Jack and Victor, turns Navid's shop into a snack bar; taking the custom away from Vince.
 Vince took his revenge by sabotaging the soup, causing the customers of Navid's shop to have diarrhoea.
 Winston then planted cockroaches inside Vince's van, making Vince's food appear to be contaminated.
 With his business and his reputation shattered, Vince broke down and drove his van through Navid's shop when the latter returned from India.
 Vince got out of the van and is still at large.

 Billy Ferguson (2004) Although never actually seen, Billy has been mentioned more than once.
 It's said that Billy took a massive heart attack in his house, he was lying dead for several days, until he is eaten by his dog, crotch first, "there was nothing left of Billy when they found him."
+He was mentioned again in "Heavy Petting".